Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Aspirin is a medication often prescribed to treat atherosclerosis—a condition that affects the blood vessels that carry blood away from the heart (arteries).
-Having atherosclerosis means you’re at increased risk of a heart attack or stroke.
-Aspirin is prescribed to help prevent these from happening.
+Aspirin is a medicine often prescribed to treat atherosclerosis.
+This condition affects your arteries.
+These are the blood vessels that carry blood away from your heart.
+Having atherosclerosis means you’re at greater risk of a heart attack or stroke.
+Aspirin can help prevent these from happening.

-Aspirin is an antiplatelet medication (also called a blood thinner).
+Aspirin is a blood-thinner (antiplatelet medicine).
 It helps keep blood clots from forming.
 This reduces the risk of blockage.
-Aspirin can be taken daily by people at high risk of heart attack or stroke.
-It is also used after a stent placement, a procedure that involves placing a tiny wire mesh tube in an artery.
+Aspirin can be taken daily if you are at high risk of or have already had a heart attack or stroke.
+It is also used after a procedure called a stent placement.
+This is when a tiny wire mesh tube, or stent, is placed in an artery to keep it open.
 Aspirin helps prevent blood clots from forming on the stent.

 Don’t take more than prescribed.
 A low dose gives the same benefit as a higher one, with a lower risk of side effects.

 Don’t skip doses.
-Aspirin needs to be taken daily to be effective.
+Aspirin needs to be taken each day to work well.

 Keep track of what you take.
-A pillbox with days of the week can help, especially if you take several medications.
+A pillbox with days of the week can help, especially if you take several medicines.
 Or use a list or chart to keep track.

 Side effects of aspirin are not usually serious.
-If you do have problems, a dosage change may help.
+If you do have problems, changing your dose may help.
 Call your healthcare provider if you have any of the following: